puneetchopra2022/Docker/README.md

 - Bridge network   - it creates software bridge container tag with bridge network can communicate with each other and provide isolation to another container
 - Host network - it removes the network isolation between the docker host & docker container, i.e container created with publish port 80 can be reached with port 80 outside the world as well
 - None network -  networking is completely disabled in this drive type
+- Note : If you need to be have Specific IP range for Container then you either need to modify Bridge network configuration or modify under global /etc/docker/daemon.json file
 - #docker network ls    - list all available network drivers
 - #docker inspect network < drivername >    - details of network driver
 - #docker run -dt --network < nameofdriver >   < imagename >   - run container on specific container.